Vivek Agnihotri Labels Koffee With Karan ‘Artificial'; Reasons Out Why He Would Never Appear On The Show

 Further, the filmmaker called the show irrelevant and added that Karan is making the show only with his close industry buddies.
 He further went on to say, "I think it is a bullshit programme also, because... what is it doing?
 Nobody relates with it, you're doing it only for your inner circle, for your friends and just to make each other happy, and some channels are paying for it.
 And people can see that this is a problem, you know.
 So if people get upset with all these news anchors who are screaming unnecessarily, then I think the both of them are exchanging notes.
 There is no difference between them."

 Meanwhile, the last episode of Koffee With Karan season 7 premiered on Thursday (September 29), which featured comedians and influencers such as Kusha Kapila, Tanmay Bhat, Niharika NM, and Danish Sait.
-Speaking of Agnihotri, the filmmaker's last film, The Kashmir Files, stirred a wave in the Hindi cinema industry and was a huge hit this year.
+Speaking of Agnihotri, the filmmaker's last film, The Kashmir Files, stirred a wave in the Hindi Film Industry and was a huge hit this year.
 He has also announced his next directorial, Delhi Files.